Opinion | The Constitution — and the majority — are all the GOP needs to fill the Ginsburg vacancy

 The rule is that the Senate majority rules in this matter.
 British Prime Minister Benjamin Disraeli put it succinctly in the 19th century: “A majority is always better than the best repartee.”
 Talk all you want, but 51 votes decides.

-A radical agenda has been gaining traction with Democrats this year, including statehood for D.C. (and two new senators), ending the legislative filibuster, expansion of the Supreme Court — “packing the court” — and end runs around the electorial college.
+A radical agenda has been gaining traction with Democrats this year, including statehood for D.C. (and two new senators), ending the legislative filibuster, expansion of the Supreme Court — “packing the court” — and end runs around the electoral college.
 Faced with a Republican majority clearly intent on voting on Trump’s nominee, many Democratic senators and liberal interest groups are already arguing that the Senate is bound by the majority’s decision in 2016 not to vote on Garland, and thus not vote on the new nominee.
 This is, of course, nonsense.
 These Democrats are demanding that centrist-to-conservative Republican senators act conservatively and play by rules many of these same Democrats are already on record as wanting to break if they gain a majority and the presidency.

 To which the Senate majority — the Republicans — should say: “No. We warned Harry Reid when he was the Senate majority leader in 2013 not to change the rules from supermajority votes on judicial nominees to simple majority votes.
 But Reid did so anyway.
 We are not going to be bound by old rules broken by Democrats over our objection.”